klamping/unmanagement/manuscript/inquisitive-questions.md

-# How Inquisitive Questions Spur Kinship at Work
+# Use Inquisitive Questions to Spur Kinship at Work

 If you had a warning label, what would it say?